 Fifth, I give and bequeath to the children of my daughter Susan Milner and to the children together and borne of her body, one seventh part of my estate, requiring them to account to my estate for one Negro girl named Ann heretofore advanced to my daughter Susan Milner valued at three hundred and fifty dollars.

 If you are a white person with deep roots in South (as I am), you probably suspect that if all the information about your ancestors were at hand, there would be something like this in it.
 Some Robertson genealogist made my suspicions real, replacing the abstraction of slavery with real people, with names, with prices.
 As Ta-Nehisi Coates writes in his celebrated letter to his son, "Slavery is not an indefinable mass of flesh.
 It is a particular, specific enslaved woman, who mind is as active as your own, whose range of feeling is as vast as your own . . .
 For this woman, enslavement is not a parable.
 It is damnation.
 It is the never-ending night.
 And the length of that night is most of our history."
 Yes.
 And if I could read the wills of all my ancestors from that generation and the ones before it, I’m quite sure there would be more Janes and Anns for me to reckon with.
 What am I to do with this knowledge?
 Noting the date of the will, I could reflect with a smile that Jane and Ann’s days of bondage were about to end, but everyone knows that liberation did not lead to equality or security for freed slaves or their progeny.
 I could hope that Pleasant Robertson was a kind master, but Frederick Douglass taught me the cruel folly of trying to use the humane behavior of individual slaveholders to mitigate the moral taint of slaveholding.
 I could tell myself – and I do – that my more immediate ancestors were forward-thinking and forward-behaving on race, atoning somewhat for my distant ancestor's participation in the “the bald, grotesque, and unwarrantable usurpation” that was slavery, as Mark Twain put it.
 But that’s not enough.
 I’m standing on the shoulders of all my ancestors, Pleasant Robertson among them, and my parents, progressive as they were, profited from white supremacy, notably in the well-funded segregated schools they attended.
 They passed a legacy of privilege on to me.
-I can keep Jane and Ann in mind in my daily interactions with African Americans and in my engagement with problems of racial injustice.
-That may help.
+Would it be possible to locate Jane and Ann's descendants and make reparation?
+Would that be justice?
+Or is it enough for me just to do my part in remedying the pervasive racial inequalities in our system?
 I don’t know.

 I’m confident of this: the very least I can do is never attempt to dignify or justify or excuse or sugarcoat the slaveholding of my ancestors.